Cylons: Final Five

 Promotional photo of four of the "Final Five" Cylons.
 Clockwise from left: Aaron Douglas as Galen Tyrol, Michael Trucco as Sam Anders, Michael Hogan as Saul Tigh and Rekha Sharma as Tory Foster.
 The fifth and final Cylon, Ellen Tigh (Kate Vernon) is not pictured.

 Seven of the 12 humanoid Cylon models are introduced in the first two seasons of the series.
 According to showrunner Ronald D. Moore, the concept of the remaining five Cylons as a special group was devised during the writing process for the season three episode "Torn", to explain why Baltar would see only the seven known Cylon models, and not all 12, aboard the Cylon Basestar.
 The so-called Final Five are believed to be embedded in the fleet, but knowledge of their identities, or even speaking about them, is forbidden to the Cylons.
-In the episode, Caprica Six explains Baltar that "we don't talk about them ... ever."
+In the episode, Caprica Six explains to Baltar that "we don't talk about them ... ever."
 Four of the Final Five are revealed in the season three finale, "Crossroads": Colonel Saul Tigh (Michael Hogan) and Galen Tyrol (Aaron Douglas) of Galacticas crew; Tory Foster (Rekha Sharma), a political operative who works for President Laura Roslin (Mary McDonnell); and Sam Anders (Michael Trucco), a former professional athlete-turned fighter pilot.
 Brought together by strains of a song only they can hear, they are shocked to realize that they are Cylons.